CoderforLife-AK/Agentic_AI_For2ndProject/dataset.md

 Machine Learning research papers containing titles and abstracts.

 **Columns Used**
-title
+title,
 abstract

 **Preprocessing**
-Missing value handling
+Missing value handling,
-Title and abstract merged into a single text field Embeddings generated using Sentence Transformers
+Title and abstract merged into a single text field, Embeddings generated using Sentence Transformers